rainbowdashlabs/sql-java/README.md

 ## Sidenote on versioning

-Versioning a database is hard and there are not many best practises.
-However I am using a system with setup, incremental patches and migration files to acomplish this.
+Versioning a database is hard and there are not many best practises, however I am using a system with setup, incremental patches and migration files to accomplish this.
 This system is probably not required for most plugins, so you can skip this if you are not interested.

 If you want to keep track of your database version create a single table like: